island-lang/island-lang.github.io/README.md

 **Refinement types** can be seen as simple contracts annotated into the type itself:

-The following are two function declarations are practically equivalent:
+The following two function declarations are practically equivalent:
 ```isl
 function someMath1(x: decimal): (result: decimal)
 	assert x >= -4.0 and x <= 4.0